kumarrt/kumarrt.github.io/_pages/cv.md

 Work experience
 ======
-* Fall 2016 - Present: Graduate Research Assistant at [Co-operative Distributed Systems Laboratory](https://ceas.uc.edu/research/centers-labs/cooperative-distributed-systems-lab.html), University of Cincinnati, USA
+* Fall 2016 - Present: Graduate Research Assistant at [CDS Lab](https://ceas.uc.edu/research/centers-labs/cooperative-distributed-systems-lab.html), University of Cincinnati, USA
   * Advisor: [Dr. Manish Kumar](https://researchdirectory.uc.edu/p/kumarmu)
-  * Position, attitude, and fault-tolerant control of tilt-rotor quadcopter
+  * Thesis: Position, attitude, and fault-tolerant control of tilt-rotor quadcopter
   * Development of custom flight software using Pixhawk Pilot Support Package (PSP) by Mathworks
   * Surveying and validation of GPS RTK system for 3D photogrammetry terrain reconstruction for various sites of Ohio Department of Transportation (ODOT)
   * Computation and analysis of traffic flow parameters using computer vision and deep learning techniques on traffic videos obtained by UAV flight operations for ODOT